 In tech, the word scalable has become a buzzword in recent years.
 While the rise of ‘everything-as-a-service’ has solved many problems relating to scalability, thinking in terms of scale remains a pillar of building great products.
 For example, does your product’s customer service model scale beyond a million users?
 How about 10 million?
 Advances in artificial intelligence and natural language processing offer new solutions to problems such as these.

 Thinking in terms of scale has enabled companies like Amazon and Uber to develop powerful logistics networks that enable new customer experiences previously considered economically impossible.
 Order a new laptop and have it delivered to your door by 2pm that day?
 No problem.
 Amazon can do it, and by drone!
 Experiences like these only become viable when the power of large-scale thinking is fully realized.

 Having spent time in both the energy and technology sectors, I’ve learned a great deal by reflecting on these two vastly different industries.
 I challenge you to explore how different companies and industries are connected, even if they may seem unrelated.
 It will help broaden your perspective and see problems in a different light, leading you to better products in the future.

 Danny is a product manager at Connected where he balances engineering, design, and client needs to deliver better products.
 He has a background in mathematics and engineering.
-In his spare time, Danny loves reading, spending time with friends, traveling and eating ice cream.
+In his spare time, Danny loves reading, spending time with friends, travelling and eating ice cream.

-Connected Lab is a product innovation and delivery firm.
+Connected is a product innovation and delivery firm.
 Our mission is to build better products.
 We are digital natives and have helped ship some of the most disruptive products of the last decade.